Ian Ker: Biography

 Ker was a student at Shrewsbury School and read for his undergraduate degree at Balliol College, Oxford.
 He worked as an academic briefly at the University of York, teaching English Literature there.
 He then began training for the Catholic priesthood.
-In the 1980s, Ker worked as Catholic chaplain at the University of Southampton.
+In the 1980s, Ker worked as a Catholic chaplain at the University of Southampton.
 Later in life, he moved to Burford, Oxfordshire and taught theology at the University of Oxford, where he was a senior research fellow at Blackfriars, Oxford, and a member of the Faculty of Theology.
-He taught both English literature and theology at universities in the UK and USA.
+He taught both English literature and theology at universities in the UK and the USA.
 Ker was regarded as the leading authority on John Henry Newman, on whom he published the universally acknowledged definitive biography.
 He was the author of The Catholic Revival in English Literature 1845–1961, Mere Catholicism, and G.K.
 Chesterton: A Biography.
 On this last book, the late Christopher Hitchens reviewed that "Professor Ker's spirited and double-barreled attempt at a rehabilitation" of Chesterton "is enjoyable in its own right."

 Ker died on 5 November 2022, in Gloucester, at the age of 80.